myreadings1/ECE307/ECE307_mini_projects.md

 ### List of Mini Projects

-1- Design and Implementation of 16-bit Arithmetic Logic Unit (+ and -)
+- Design and implementation of instruction decoding unit that detects “data hazards”.

-2- Design and Implementation of 16-bit Floating Point Arithmetic Unit (+ - * /)
+- Design and implementation of instruction decoding unit that detects “control hazards”.

-3- Design and Implementation of 61-bit Arithmetic Unit ( * and /)
+- Design and implementation of instruction decoding unit that detects “structural hazards”.

-4- Design and implementation of data memory instructions (Store and Load)
+- Design and implementation of pipeline data path.

-5- Design and implementation of control statements (condition and loops).
+- Design and implementation of a fully associated memory unit.

-6- Design and implementation of a control unit for the LEGv8 instructions.
+- Design and implementation of Bluetooth wireless signal receiver/transmitter.

-7- Design and implementation of instruction decoding unit that detects “data hazards”.
+- Design and Implementation of 16-bit Arithmetic Logic Unit (+ and -)

-8- Design and implementation of instruction decoding unit that detects “control hazards”.
+- Design and Implementation of 16-bit Floating Point Arithmetic Unit (+ - * /)

-9- Design and implementation of instruction decoding unit that detects “structural hazards”.
+- Design and Implementation of 61-bit Arithmetic Unit ( * and /)

-10- Design and implementation of pipeline data path.
+- Design and implementation of data memory instructions (Store and Load)

-11- Design and implementation of a fully associated memory unit.
+- Design and implementation of control statements (condition and loops).

-12- Design and implementation of Bluetooth wireless signal receiver/transmitter.
+- Design and implementation of a control unit for the LEGv8 instructions.